JonathanWilbur/mueller-report/volume1.md

 ---

 On January 6, 2017, members of the intelligence community briefed president-Elect Trump on a joint assessment-drafted and coordinated among the central intelligence Agency, FBI, and national security Agency-that concluded with high confidence that Russia had intervened in the election through a variety of means to assist Trump's candidacy and harm Clinton's.
-A declassified version of the assessment was publicly released that same day. between mid-January 2017 and early February 2017, three congressional committees -the
+A declassified version of the assessment was publicly released that same day.

-House permanent Select committee on intelligence (HPSCI), the Senate Select committee on intelligence (SSCI), and the Senate judiciary committee (SJC)-announced that they would conduct inquiries, or had already been conducting inquiries, into Russian interference in the
+Between mid-January 2017 and early February 2017, three congressional committees -the House permanent Select committee on intelligence (HPSCI), the Senate Select committee on intelligence (SSCI), and the Senate judiciary committee (SJC)-announced that they would conduct inquiries, or had already been conducting inquiries, into Russian interference in the